Is my dog overweight?

 People are generally regarded as being obese if they are 20-25 per cent heavier than the ideal bodyweight, and a similar rule applies to pets.

-You can assess your dog using a body condition score, which can be found online but you can check your dog at home.
+Assess your dog using a body condition score.
+This can be found online but you can check your dog at home.

 If your dog is patient enough to sit on a scale, weigh them so you can compare the weight to recommended weights for their breed and age.